vidispine/hull/hull/README.md

                       # arrays on rendering the chart.
                   containerPort: 80
 ```
-Note that RBAC was disabled to no produce

 This produces the following rendered deployment when running the `helm template` command (commented with some brief explanations):